 - Internship: Hire a second year student for a meaningful, supervised, on-the job experience.

 - Work Study: Hire a student for part-time employment and receive partial reimbursement.

 Through the federal Work Study program, your organization may be eligible to hire a student for part-time employment and receive partial reimbursement of student wages between 50-75%.

 To RSVP for the focus group or for general inquiries please contact Michael Gan, Executive Director of TAGNW, at 360-312-7105 or email@example.com.

-For information regarding work-based learning, Work Study reimbursement, and Workforce@Whatcom, please contact Michelle Heitmann, WCC Cooperative Education Program Coordinator, at 360-383-3700 or firstname.lastname@example.org.
+For information regarding work-based learning, Work Study reimbursement, and Workforce@Whatcom, please contact Brittney Maruska, WCC Special Projects Grants Coordinator, at firstname.lastname@example.org.